nataliabueno/nataliabueno.github.io/publications.md

 ## Published

+* Batista, F., Bueno, N. S., Nunes, F., and Pavão, N. “Inoculation Reduces Misinformation: Experimental Evidence from a Multidimensional Intervention in
+Brazil” (accepted at _Journal of Experimental Political Science_) [working paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4185949)

-* What You See and What You Get: The Direct and Indirect Political Dividends of Public Policies, with Cesar Zucco and Felipe Nunes, [PAP](https://osf.io/qxvh2?mode=&revisionId=&view_only=) (accepted/in production at _British Journal of Political Science_)
+* What You See and What You Get: The Direct and Indirect Political Dividends of Public Policies, with Cesar Zucco and Felipe Nunes, [PAP](https://osf.io/qxvh2?mode=&revisionId=&view_only=) [working paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3891823) (accepted/in production at _British Journal of Political Science_)

 > Recipient of the 2022 Best Paper by REPAL (Red para el Estudio de la Economía Política de América Latina)